Case Blue: Operation Saturn

 Following the success of Operation Uranus, the Red Army began Operation Saturn to cut off Army Group A and all troops east of Rostov.
 During the German relief operation at Stalingrad, Soviet forces had been redeployed, lesser objectives substituted, and the operation renamed "Little Saturn".
 The attack fell on Eighth Italian Army and the remnants of Third Romanian Army, and led to the destruction of most of Eighth Army.
 On the verge of collapse, Army Groups B and Don were able to prevent a Soviet breakthrough but Army Group A was ordered to withdraw from the Caucasus on 28 December.

 The Soviets launched several follow-up offensives, later called the Voronezh-Kharkov Strategic Offensive.
 The Ostrogozhsk–Rossosh Offensive began on 12 January and destroyed large parts of the Second Hungarian Army and the remnants of Eighth Italian Army at the Don south-east of Voronezh.
 With the southern flank in danger, Second German Army was forced to withdraw from Voronezh and the Don.
 The operations continued until January and led Stavka to believe that they could deal a fatal blow to the Germans and decide the war in southern Russia.
 Operation Star, conducted by the Voronezh Front, was aimed at Kharkov, Kursk and Belgorod.
 Operation Gallop was conducted by the South-western Front against Voroshilovgrad, Donetsk and then towards the Sea of Azov, to cut off the German forces east of Donetsk.
 The operations began simultaneously at the end of January.
 The Soviets broke through quickly and in the north, Kursk fell on 18 February and Kharkov on 16 February after a German withdrawal, while in the south the Germans were pushed back to a line west of Voroshilovgrad.
-Army Groups Don, B and parts of Army Group A were renamed Army Group South, commanded by Manstein, on 12 February.
+Army Groups Don, B and parts of Army Group A (Note: The Seventeenth Army of Army Group A stayed in the Kuban bridgehead.) were renamed Army Group South, commanded by Manstein, on 12 February.

 The Kharkov and Donbas operations were started on 25 February by the new Central Front led by Rokossovsky, with the forces freed after the surrender of the Germans in Stalingrad on 2 February.
 The operations were aimed at Army Group Center in the north and timed to coincide with the expected successes of the Soviet operations in the south.
 Army Group South escaped encirclement and prepared a counter-offensive, which led to the Third Battle of Kharkov and the stabilization of the front.
 The disaster at Stalingrad was the end of Case Blue and the territorial gains had been reversed by the end of 1943, except for the Kuban bridgehead on the Taman peninsula, retained for a possible second offensive to the Caucasus, which was held until 19 October 1943.